-Aetna Medicare-Medicaid Plans maintains Population Health Management (PHM) programs and activities selected to meet the needs of the member population and target their individual risks.
+Aetna Better Health Premier Plan of Michigan maintains Population Health Management (PHM) programs and activities selected to meet the needs of the member population and target their individual risks.
 These programs are designed to support delivery of care.
 Each PHM program includes measurable goals that are used to determine program effectiveness.

-Aetna continues to work collaboratively with provider networks to ensure that the recommended screenings and services are completed for the served membership.
-Below are some of the programs we offer to members:
+Aetna Better Health Premier Plan of Michigan continues to work collaboratively with provider networks to ensure that the recommended screenings and services are completed for the served membership.

-Keeping Members Healthy
+Below are some of the programs we offer to members: Keeping Members Healthy

-Programs are targeted to align with low risk populations.
+Programs are targeted to align with low-risk populations.
 With an emphasis on preventive healthcare and closing gaps in care, members are encouraged to get the screenings that are needed to stay healthy.
 The PHM program for members is a Flu Vaccination Program that includes educational activities to promote annual flu vaccination.
 Managing Members with Emerging Risk

 Programs are targeted to align with medium risk populations.
-Engagement with practitioners focuses on supporting Patient Care Medical Home models to centralize care and patient-driven decision-making.
+Engagement with practitioners focuses on supporting Patient Care Medical Home models to centralize care and patient- driven decisionmaking.
 The PHM program for members is a Hepatitis C Program that supports members in completing a prescribed treatment regimen.